-Gregor Bühl gained international attention by launching the highly-acclaimed new “Ring des Nibelungen” cycle at the Royal Opera House in Stockholm.
+Gregor Bühl gained international attention when he launched the highly-acclaimed new “Ring des Nibelungen” cycle at the Royal Opera House in Stockholm.
 His interpretation was enthusiastically received by audience and press alike.
-The entire production was recorded and broadcast by Swedish Television and is available on DVD.
+The entire production was recorded and broadcast by Swedish Television, and is available on DVD.
 In Stockholm he has also conducted “Tristan und Isolde”, “Samson et Dalila” and a gala concert at the award ceremony of the Birgit Nilsson Prize, awarded to Placido Domingo by the King of Sweden, thus reinforcing his strong connection with this opera house.
 In 2012 he returned to the Royal Opera Stockholm for a new production of Bartók’s “Bluebeard’s Castle“ and “Trouble in Tahiti“ by Leonard Bernstein.

-Recent concert engagements have presented him extensively in Germany, Scandinavia, Eastern Europe and the Middle East, working with the Radio Symphony Orchestras in Berlin, Hamburg, Hilversum and Hannover; with the Finnish and Danish Radio Orchestras; with the Israel Philharmonic, Staatskapelle Weimar, Trondheim Symphony Orchestra, Düsseldorf Symphony and the Staatsphilharmonie Rheinland Pfalz.
+Recent concert engagements have presented him extensively in Germany, Scandinavia, Eastern Europe and the Middle East, working with: the Radio Symphony Orchestras in Berlin, Hamburg, Hilversum and Hannover; with the Finnish and Danish Radio Orchestras; with the Israel Philharmonic, Gewandhaus Orchestra Leipzig, Staatskapelle Weimar, Trondheim Symphony Orchestra, Düsseldorf Symphony, Munich Symphony and the Staatsphilharmonie Rheinland Pfalz.

-Mr. Bühl was first engaged as GMD Gerd Albrecht’s assistant at the Hamburg State Opera and was shortly after chosen for the position of 1.
+His first conducting appointment was as GMD Gerd Albrecht’s assistant at the Hamburg State Opera, before being chosen for the position of 1.
 Kapellmeister at the Hannover State Opera, in 1995.
-During the six years he worked at this house he conducted a broad operatic repertoire, including not only the major German and Italian operas, but also important contemporary works.
+During the six years he worked at this house he conducted a broad operatic repertoire, encompassing not only the major German and Italian operas, but also important contemporary works.

 Gregor Bühl was born in 1964 and started his conducting studies at the Musikhochschule in Düsseldorf with Wolfgang Trommer.
 He participated in master classes with Ferdinand Leitner, Gary Bertini and Gerd Albrecht.
-In 1995, Mr. Bühl was awarded the second prize at the Nikolai Malko Conductors Competition in Copenhagen and in 1993 the culture prize of Berenberg Bank in Hamburg.
+In 1995, he was awarded the second prize of the Nikolai Malko Conductors Competition in Copenhagen, and in 1993, the culture prize of Berenberg Bank in Hamburg.
 He also received scholarships from “Deutsche Stiftung Musikleben” and “DAAD”.